-California is an "at-will" employment state.
-That means that employees are allowed to quit their job at any time and employers are allowed to eliminate the position at any time.
-It does not, mean, however, that an employer is allowed to violate a worker's civil rights when making a decision to terminate the employee.
-Workers who feel they have been wrongfully terminated based on discriminatory policies or actions by their employer may sue for compensation for the loss of wages and earnings, punitive damages and legal fees.
+California is an “at-will” employment state.
+That means that employees can quit their job at any time and employers can eliminate the position at any time.
+It does not mean, however, that an employer is allowed to violate a worker’s civil rights when terminating the employee.
+Workers who believe they have been wrongfully terminated based on discriminatory policies or actions by their employer may sue for compensation for the loss of wages and earnings, punitive damages, and legal fees.

 Harassed Into Quitting?

 Employers often try to avoid the cost of unemployment insurance premiums by using a tactic known as constructive discharge.
-This simply means engaging in actions they know will be detrimental to the worker's success on the job until the worker gets frustrated and quits.
-Construction discharge actions often include harassment or demoting the worker to a menial task far below the workers' qualifications.
+This simply means engaging in actions they know will be detrimental to a worker’s success on the job until the worker gets frustrated and quits.
+Constructive discharge actions often include harassment or demoting a worker to a menial task far below the worker’s qualifications.
 Courts often see right through the strategy and side with the worker when the evidence is clear.

 Did You Face Wrongful Termination?
 Our Attorneys Are Here For You.

 Our record of successful employment law litigation includes wrongful termination related to:

 - Discrimination based on race, sex, sexual preference, or religious or cultural identity

 - Constructive discharge — tactics designed to force a worker to quit